bandanna2k/parkrun-stats/README.md

 ## Minor

+- Refactor findAndReplace

+- Refactor getTextFromFile

+- Move course/athlete table to global DB

+- Top 10 at course surely can be done with 1 processor
+  Related: Why does 'Populating top 10 run table for Ōrākei Bay parkrun' take so long.

 - Speed stats for the year

 - Remove sql from readme

-- Refactor findAndReplace

-- Refactor getTextFromFile

 - Friends table including at what venues
       - 'Most runs with other athletes' table
   Low priority
   Create a demo table.

-- Why does 'Populating top 10 run table for Ōrākei Bay parkrun' take so long.

 - Need a loading icon whilst fastest times page is loading